Santorini Wine Tours & Wineries

 1. Small Group Santorini Wine Tour

 A great small-group tour that visits three traditional wineries and vineyards scattered around Santorini.
 Hotel pick up and drop off makes it all super easy.
-Will usually visit Santo Winery or Venetsanos (both with great caldera views) or Gavalas (my favorite) and 2 others.
-Starts at 3:30pm and lasts a little over four hours.
+Will usually visit Santo Winery or Venetsanos (both with great caldera views – Santo is pictured above) or Gavalas (my favorite) and 2 others.
+Starts at 3:30pm and lasts a little over four hours.2.
+Santorini Private Wine Tour

 This is a private wine tour for serious wine lovers.
-Definitely worth it for the intimacy and attention to detail, but maybe not for everyone.
-Most people do it as a couple but the tour allows for a group of 6.
-Starts at 10am or 4pm with the evening tour having a sunset vies from either Santo or Venetsanos Wineries.
+The intimacy and attention to detail are definitely worth the splurge, but maybe not for everyone.
+Most people do the tour as a couple, but it can accommodate a group of up to 6.
+Starts at 10am or 4pm, with the evening tour enjoying a sunset view from either Santo or Venetsanos Winery.3.
+Santorini Sunset Wine Tasting

 It’s common for the above tours to sell out in June, July, August, and September.
 If so, these tours are also excellent: